abcdesktopio/docs/opsdocs/docs/usecases/4.4/deploy-demo-gcp-abcdesktop-com/configure-kubernetes-cluster-gcp.md

 ### Deploying the cluster with gcloud cli

-After that you can deploy your Kubenetes cluster by running the following command.
+Deploy the Kubernetes cluster by running the following command.

 ```
 gcloud beta container \